[Reply] Tags and custom folders

 The first step is to create the tags that will act as your custom folders, following the steps above.

 The second step is to create the Automation Rules to route your conversations to the right custom folders.
-Still in the Settings area, select the Rules tab.
-From there, click New Rule.
+Select the Rules tab and then click New Rule.

 Choose the appropriate filter from the drop down list.
 For example, if you were creating folders based on the message type, you'd choose the Type Is Filter, whereas if you were creating folders based on language, you'd choose the Language Is Filter.

 Next, choose the Move To Action and select the appropriate folder.